Paraguay: Paraguayan War (1864–1870)

 Paraguay lost 25–33% of its territory to Argentina and Brazil, paid an enormous war debt, and sold large amounts of national properties to stabilize its internal budget.
 The worst consequence of the war was the catastrophic loss of population.
 At least 50% of Paraguayans died during the conflict, numbers to which it took many decades for the country to return.
 Of the disaster suffered by the Paraguayans at the outcome of the war, William D. Rubinstein wrote:

 "The normal estimate is that of a Paraguayan population of somewhere between 450,000 and 900,000, only 220,000 survived the war, of whom only 28,000 were adult males."

-During the pillaging of Asunción in 1869, the Imperial Brazilian Army packed up and transported the Paraguayan National Archives to Rio de Janeiro.
+During the Sacking of Asunción in 1869, the Imperial Brazilian Army packed up and transported the Paraguayan National Archives to Rio de Janeiro.
 (Note: Some of the documents taken by Brasil during the war, were returned to Paraguay in the collection known as "Colección de Río Branco", nowadays in the National Archives of Asunción, Paraguay.)
 Brazil's records from the war have remained classified.
 This has made Paraguayan history in the colonial and early national periods difficult to research and study.